dasarpai/old.dasarpai.github.io/_dsblog/2024-10-09-Introduction-to-Perplexity-AI.md

 ## What is Perplexity AI?
 Perplexity AI Founded in 2022 is based in San Francisco, California.
 Perplexity AI is an AI-powered search engine that uses a large language model to answer questions and provide information.
 It is a free, open-source search engine that is built on top of the latest advancements in AI and natural language processing.
 Perplexity AI distinguishes itself as a unique blend of a search engine and an AI chatbot, offering several features that set it apart from traditional search engines like Google and other AI models such as ChatGPT.

-## What are the Challenges which traditional search engines and ChatGPT?
+## What are the Challenges which traditional search engines?
+Some of these limitations are even with ChatGPT.
 - They are not able to provide real-time information.
 - They are not able to provide direct answers with citations.
 - They are not able to provide follow-up questions.